Observing the inspiral of coalescing massive black hole binaries with LISA in the era of Multi-Messenger Astrophysics: Introduction

-The paper is organized as follow.
+The paper is organized as follows.
 In Section \ref{sec:LISA_noise} we describe the LISA sensitivity curve and the low-frequency degradation adopted for this study.
 In Section \ref{sec:Theory} we describe our theoretical framework and introduce GW analysis concepts, as the signal-to-noise ratio ($S/N$) and the Fisher matrix formalism, our expression for the error \uncer and how we rescale the sky position and luminosity distance errors at merger.
 We also provide a brief introduction to the MCMC formalism.
 Our main results are presented in Section \ref{sec:res}.
-In Section \ref{sec:time_progress_pe} we adopt the analytical formulae to estimate LISA ability to constrain source parameters in advance.
+In Section \ref{sec:time_progress_pe} we adopt the analytical formulas to estimate LISA ability to constrain source parameters in advance.
 In Section \ref{sec:multimessenger_view} we discuss possible synergies with EM facilities and in Section \ref{sec:conclusion} we conclude with some final remarks and draw our conclusions.
 In Appendix \ref{sec:app_to_discuss_random_params} we study the effect of binary parameters in shaping the \uncer distribution.
 In Appendix \ref{sec:comparison_old_curve} we compare our current results with the ones in \cite{Lang_2008}.
-Finally in Appendix \ref{sec:app_for_tables} we report the table with the coefficient values for the analytical formulae.
+In Appendix \ref{sec:binary_angular_momentum} we focus on LISA ability to estimate the binary angular momentum.
+Finally in Appendix \ref{sec:app_for_tables} we report the table with the coefficient values for the analytical formulas.